-- Pass the last hidden state of the input sequence at

-- the first time step

-- every time step

-- Pass a more flexible input encoding at every time step - determined by the current decoder state
+- Pass the last hidden state of the input sequence at: - the first time step (to be forgotten later?) - every time step - Pass a more flexible input encoding at every time step - How flexible?
+Decided by the current decoder state

 Let the decoder decide the input encoding